deantiquate/WIP/yorkulibraries/yudl_documentation/scanning_metadata_workflows.md

 ##  Physical Description

 ##  Extent
 Provide a descriptive statement regarding the physical extent of the object being described, following the conventions established in RAD 1.5B.
+Should be always listed by height/length then width, and default scale should be in cm.

 Below are some of the more common formats and examples